New bar, restaurant and gym COVID-19 restrictions expected in Minnesota

 Walz has said over the past few weeks that any new “dial-back” measures would be concentrated on settings that showed high levels of COVID-19 transmission.

-Outbreaks in restaurants and bars are linked to nearly 2,800 infections from the new coronavirus at about 140 locations, according to data released by the Minnesota Department of Health on Monday.
+Outbreaks in restaurants and bars are linked to nearly 2,800 infections from the new coronavirus at close to 140 locations, according to data released by the Minnesota Department of Health on Monday.

 As hinted at Monday, Walz will also unveil new restrictions on youth sports that will affect both fall playoffs and winter sports.